Canadiens 3, Coyotes 2, OT

 • The Coyotes scratched Paul Bissonnette

-• The Coyotes' next game is Saturday vs. San Jose at HP Pavilion.
-The puck drops at 8:30 p.m.
+• The Coyotes flew to Ottawa immediately after the game.
+Phoenix's next game is on Tuesday vs. the Senators at the ScotiaBank Place.
+The puck drops at 4:30 p.m.
 (Arizona time).
-The game can be heard on XTRA Sports 910 (AM).
+The game can be heard on XTRA Sports 910.